-Through a program called ‘Bark Busters,’ the inmates teach and nurture dogs through weeks of specialized training.
+Through the program, the inmates teach and nurture dogs through weeks of specialized training.
 In the program, they learn basic commands so they can become productive members of a future family.

 “It’s not about us.
 It’s about the dogs and who they’re going to.
 Their forever home,” said Earnest Gauss.

 In some instances, some of the dogs can become specially trained for individuals with special needs.

 The program is taking care of people and unwanted animals.
 But it’s also an opportunity for these inmates to learn compassion, dedication, and discipline.